ticki/mu/README.md

 You can then run `mkmu`, which crawls directories (and subdirectories) and compiles the TeX files using the `latexmk` build tool.
 The resulting files are placed in the `deck` directory.

-You can then run `mu` in the directory containing the `deck/` directory, which starts `mu`, entering into a shell-like problem that looks like this (run `help` to see list of commands):
+After that, you may run `mu` in the directory containing the `deck/` directory, which starts `mu`, entering into a shell-like program that looks like this (run `help` to see list of commands):

     ——— card 'grassmanian' ———
     file:      grassmanian.pdf